Salvation in Christianity: Catholicism

 The Catholic Church teaches that the death of Jesus on the Cross is a sacrifice that redeems man and reconciles man to God.
 The sacrifice of Jesus is both a "gift from God the Father himself, for the Father handed his Son over to sinners in order to reconcile us with himself" and "the offering of the Son of God made man, who in freedom and love offered his life to his Father through the Holy Spirit in reparation for our disobedience."

+Catholic theologians often explain salvation by dividing it into justification—which relates to infused faith and how justice is satisfied—and sanctification—which relates to infused charity and our capacity for happiness at the beatific vision, some emphasizing their intertwinedness more than others.
+Catholic theology also affirms that salvation is communal: the salvation of any one individual is "inseparable from the salvation of others".

+A separate usage is "salvation from Purgatory" (i.e., related to sanctification) rather than salvation from sin and punishment (i.e., related to justification): this usage is rarer but examples are found by Catholics, Protestants, and academics.

+Tridentine definition

 The Catholic view of Christ's redemptive work was set forth formally at the Sixth Session of the Council of Trent.
-The council stated that Jesus merited the grace of justification, which is not only the remission of sin but the infusion of the virtues of faith, hope and charity into the Christian.
-A justified Christian is then said to be in the state of grace, which can be lost by committing a mortal sin.
-The view that prevailed at the Council of Trent has been described as a "combination of the opinions of Anselm and Abelard."
+The council stated that Jesus merited the grace of justification, which is not only the remission of sin but the infusion of the virtues of faith, hope, and charity into the Christian.
+A justified Christian is then said to be in the state of grace, which state can be lost by committing a mortal sin, entering a state of sin.

+The view which prevailed at the Council of Trent has been described as a "combination of the opinions of Anselm and Abelard".
 Catholic scholars have noted that Abelard did not teach that Jesus was merely a good moral example, but that Christians are truly saved by His sacrifice on the Cross.

-The moral transformation of the Christian is not the result of merely following Christ's example and teachings, but a supernatural gift merited by the sacrifice of Jesus, for "by one man's obedience many will be made righteous."
+The moral transformation of the Christian is not the result of merely following Christ's example and teachings, but a supernatural gift merited by the sacrifice of Jesus, for "by one man's obedience many will be made righteous".

+Co-operation with grace

-While the initial grace of justification is merited solely by the sacrifice of Jesus, the Catholic Church teaches that a justified Christian can merit an increase in justification and the attainment of eternal life by cooperating with God's grace.
+While the initial grace of justification is merited solely by the sacrifice of Jesus, the Catholic Church teaches that a justified Christian can merit an "increase" in justification and the attainment of eternal life by cooperating with God's grace.
 The grace of final perseverance preserves a justified Christian in the state of grace until his or her death.

 The practical manner of salvation is expounded on by St. Alphonsus Liguori, a Doctor of the Church: